Olga's Flavor Factory

 If you would prefer not to use the vodka, simply omit it from the recipe.
 You do not need to substitute anything for it.

 Since I know some of you will ask, here's why I use vodka in sauces: The vodka will bring out the tomato flavor even more and give the sauce some zing and lots of great flavor.
 It really makes the sauce smooth and increases the natural sugars in the tomatoes.
 It adds lots of flavor to the sauce, but will not taste "boozy", as long as you don't use too much of it and let it reduce, allowing most of the alcohol to evaporate.
-The alcohol level should not be more than 1-2% once the sauce is cooked.Cook on high heat until the vodka has reduced and there is barely any of the liquid left in the skillet.
+The alcohol level should not be more than 1-2% once the sauce is cooked.Tortellini With Creamy Tomato Sauce-1-4Cook on high heat until the vodka has reduced and there is barely any of the liquid left in the skillet.
+Tortellini With Creamy Tomato Sauce-1-5Add the tomatoes to the skillet, season with salt and pepper, reduce the heat to low and cook for about 5-7 minutes.
+Tortellini With Creamy Tomato Sauce-1-6

 Cheese Tortellini With a Creamy Tomato and Spinach Sauce